NAME

 Object creation

 Math::Angle objects are created by calling the Math::Angle.new routine with a named argument specifying the angle required.
-The following three possibilities are equivalent:
+The following five possibilities are equivalent:

 Accessing the angle value

-The angle embedded within a Math::Angle object can be accessed using the three methods rad, deg, and grad which convert the internal value to the requested representation
+The angle embedded within a Math::Angle object can be accessed using the five methods rad, deg, hour, grad and turn which convert the internal value to the requested representation

 Note that it is thus possible to convert an angle from degrees to radians by writing